TatjanaLukic/tatjana-js-zadatak/README.md

 If some of component have changed you will be notifed and can preview differences.
 If that is wanted change just hit u for update.
 If not, then you will have to check what needs to be fixed...:)

-## Starting application

-To start application you have to first install necessary node modules with
-### `npm install`
-then run command:
-### `npm start`

 ## Create React App

 Following are instruction how to build and run application.
-As well how to start tests and information related implementing React app.
+As well how to start tests and general information and guideline
+related to implementing React applications.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).